+Having goals is usually thought of as a positive thing.
+But sometimes goals can be unrealistic and actually have a negative effect.
 Not always reaching your potential is okay, but overthinking it is a problem.
-Having goals helps young adults find purpose in their lives, but if their self esteem revolves around reaching those goals, they can increase anxiety.
-According to a recent study by Edith Cowan University (ECU) found that “it’s not failing to make progress toward our ideal self that is problematic but rather the tendency to focus on that lack of progress in a negative way that leads to psychological distress.”
+Having goals helps young adults find purpose in their lives, but if their self-esteem revolves around reaching those goals, they can increase anxiety.
+A recent study by Edith Cowan University (ECU) found that “it’s not failing to make progress toward our ideal self that is problematic but rather the tendency to focus on that lack of progress in a negative way that leads to psychological distress.”
 Overthinking gets in the way of setting realistic goals and creates impossible expectations to live up to.
 This reinforces anxiety around never feeling good enough.

 Bridging the Gap Between Your Ideal Self and Your Actual Self

-Professor Joanne Dickson from ECU differentiates your ideal self as “the person we ideally want to be-our hopes and aspirations” and your ought self as “the person we believe we have to be-our duties, obligations, and responsibilities.”
-To a degree, the later helps us stay on track with our goals but contributes to high expectations.
+Professor Joanne Dickson from ECU differentiates your ideal self as “the person we ideally want to be, our hopes and aspirations” and your ought self as “the person we believe we have to be-our duties, obligations, and responsibilities.”
+To a degree, the latter helps us stay on track with our goals but contributes to high expectations.

 Not “are they realistic in general?”
 Are they realistic for you right now, with whatever else you have going on?
 Do you have the motivation to work for them?
 Do you have financial resources and social support to help guide you?
 Are they your goals or someone else’s?